 AAPFCO is the industry group of regulators, fertilizer producers, and plant specialists.
 Their definition of compost is the basis of our specification, an assurance that the material meets the designed standard.
 Most of our products are also enrolled in the United States Composting Council’s Seal of Testing Assurance Program.
 This is a voluntary testing and disclosure system that requires independent testing at approved laboratories on a regular basis.
-The test methods used are called “Technical Methods for the Evaluation of Compost and Composting” (TMECC).
-These standardized methods of analysis are recognized by dozens of states, agencies and regulators across the country (STA Page).
+The test methods used are the Technical Methods for the Evaluation of Compost and Composting (TMECC).
+These standardized methods of analysis are recognized by dozens of states, agencies, and regulators across the country.

-DISCLAIMER: Please note that Naturcycle highly recommends consulting directly with our team before utilizing our generic compost specifications.
+Disclaimer: Please note that Naturcycle highly recommends consulting directly with our team before utilizing our generic compost specifications.
 There are many variables that should be considered to determine the appropriate type of compost required for any given application.
 Also, some unique compost requirements (such as low pH) may not be available in all areas.
 Our team at Naturcycle is available to review specifications for your application and provide detailed guidance as needed.

 Uses include amending existing soils, engineering a manufactured soil, or inclusion in a soil-less media design, such as green roof media.

 Uses includes application with pH-sensitive local soil conditions or intended to support pH-sensitive plants.

 Uses include application involving constant direct contact with water bodies, such as a bioretention soil or a wetland application.

 Uses include turf establishment and maintenance.

-F. Compost Filter Socks and Berm Applications (via Ron Alexander)
+Compost for Filter Socks and Berm Applications